Credential / MAT, Single Subject / Secondary Education

 - State Bill AB130 provides new ways to meet the Basic Skill Requirement: There are now additional ways to meet this Requirement via qualified coursework or a combination of coursework and the CBEST exam.
 Evaluation is available now.
 Details about how to know if you qualify for any of these new options will be posted on our Credential Services website

-To ensure the quality of our program and compliance with California standards, qualified candidates must have a Bachelor’s Degree with at least a 2.75 grade point average.
-GPA for admission to the university is calculated by the last 60 semester units or by the last 90 quarter units taken or your cumulative GPA, whichever is higher.
+To ensure the quality of our program and compliance with California standards, qualified candidates must have a Bachelor’s Degree with at least a 2.5 cumulative undergraduate grade point average.
+If calculated using the last 60 semester units or by the last 90 quarter units taken OR if you are a SAGE applicant, qualifying GPA is 2.75.
 International coursework may require additional steps of evaluation.
 Visit the SJSU Graduate Admissions website for more details.
 During the program, you must maintain a B average or better to remain in good standing, and you will need a B average to be able to apply for your credential at the end of the program.

 You should begin to schedule your California Basic Educational Skills Test (CBEST) and California Subject Examinations for Teachers (CSET) as soon as you know you’re going to apply to this program.
 It can take time to prepare, receive your results, and retake if necessary.
 Admissions to this program occur on a semi-rolling basis, so it’s in your best interest to apply as soon as you’re prepared to.